Skip to main content

 So why bother with lab-based testing if it can't tell you how fast your site is?
 The big advantage is that tests are run in a controlled environment.

 Did your load times go down in a lab-based test?
 Congratulations, you've made your site faster!
-(Assuming the change was greater than normal metric variance.)
+(Assuming your change didn't hurt performance in different device conditions.)

 What about real-user metrics?
 Did your site get faster, or did your users come back from holiday and now have fast wifi again?
 Did you lose a big customer that happened to use slow devices, bringing up average performance?